Variational Algorithms for Marginal MAP: Message Passing Algorithms for Marginal MAP

-The above message update is mostly similar to TRW-BP of \citet{Wainwright_TRBP}, except that it incorporates general singleton weights $w_i$.
+where $\displaystyle m_{\sim i} (x_i) \coloneq \prod_{k \in \neib{i}} m_{k\to i}(x_i)$ is the product of messages sent into node $i$, and $\neib{i}$ is the set of neighboring nodes of $i$. \end{pro} \begin{proof}[Proof (sketch)] (See appendix for the complete proof.)
+Note that \eqref{equ:weighted_marginals} is simply the KKT condition of \eqref{equ:generalF}, with the log of the message $\log m_{i\to j}$ being the Lagrange multipliers.
+Plugging \eqref{equ:weighted_marginals} into the local consistency constraints of $\localpoly$ in \eqref{equ:localpolydefine} gives \eqref{equ:weightedmsg}. \end{proof} } The above message update is mostly similar to TRW-BP of \citet{Wainwright_TRBP}, except that it incorporates general singleton weights $w_i$.
 The marginal MAP problem can be solved by running \eqref{equ:weightedmsg} with $\{w_i, w_{ij}\}$ defined by \eqref{equ:defineWeights} and a scheme for choosing the temperature $\epsilon$, either directly set to be a small constant, or gradually decreased (or annealed) to zero through iterations, e.g., by $\epsilon = 1/t$ where $t$ is the iteration.
 Algorithm~\ref{alg:annealedmsg} describes the details for the annealing method.

 \block{

 }